NackDN/The-Iceborne-Pit/MHO Monster Weapons/README.md

 This mod only replaces the weapon parts of the monsters and weapons listed above.
 In order to replace *all* weapon parts, I would personally recommend to combine my mod with the ***Part Replacer*** version of TWJon's "No More Slap On Weapons" mod (https://www.nexusmods.com/monsterhunterworld/mods/5091).

+# Download
+The mod is actually too large for GitHub, so you'll have to download it from the following Google Drive link: https://drive.google.com/file/d/1mVdexMMilbquiHJiu4t07ydNJgasUhpx/view?usp=sharing

 # Installation
 Installed the same way as 99% of MHW:I mods.
 Just drop the nativePC folder into the root of your game.